nicholashanoian/nicholashanoian.github.io/_projects/2019-05-09-fatwa-website-analysis.md

 ## Grouping posts by common categories

-In order to obtain data for this project, I created scraped several hundred posts from each of 6 popular fatwa-issuing websites.
+In order to obtain data for this project, I scraped several hundred posts from each of 6 popular fatwa-issuing websites.
 Then by aggregating the categories that each individual site uses, I created a common set of categories with which to compare the content of each of the sites:

 - Quaran
 - Hadith